Introduction

 - Structural Weakness: Dips or rises can create stress points, leading to cracks or breaks in the planks.

-Addressing subfloor flatness involves several meticulous steps:
+Correcting subfloor flatness involves several careful steps:

 - Assess Subfloor Condition: Use a long level or straightedge to identify uneven areas and mark them for treatment.